 Below you will find our partner recruitment organizations.
-For complete transparency, some of the organizations are providing a referral award to Hippocratic Adventures which we will use to cover the costs of building and maintaining this website and to eventually provide an honorarium to our member-authors-speakers who have shared their time and insight with the community.
-If inquiring with these organizations, mention that you are with Hippocratic Adventures and send us a message via Contact Us.
-You will support our community, website, and blog post authors.
+For complete transparency, some of the organizations are providing a referral award to Hippocratic Adventures which we will use to cover the costs of building and maintaining this website.
+If inquiring with these organizations, mention that you are with Hippocratic Adventures.
+You will support our community and website.

 Head Medical is a leading specialist in international medical recruitment, having helped 1,000s of physicians find new roles in amazing locations including UK, Australia, New Zealand, Singapore, China, the Gulf, Canada and Caribbean.
 So, if you think you might be interested in a new challenge and a change of scene, please get in touch for a chat with one of their recruitment specialists.
 Their expert team will support you with your licensing and immigration paperwork and provide practical advice to ensure your relocation goes as smoothly as possible.

 Most BC residents are enrolled in the BC provincial health insurance and the government reimburses with a fee-for-service model.
 Everyone has access to the same level of care and the process of billing is simpler since it is a single payer.